francescomucio/open-transformation-specification/versions/v0.2.0/transformation-specification.md

 ### Overview

 User-Defined Functions (UDFs) are custom functions that can be called within SQL transformations.
-OTS v0.2.0 adds support for tracking UDF dependencies in transformations, enabling proper dependency graph building and execution order determination.
+OTS v0.2.0 adds support for defining UDFs as **UDF Definitions** within OTS Modules and tracking UDF dependencies in transformations, enabling proper dependency graph building and execution order determination.

 ### Function Dependencies